Azmadax/Self-righting-boat/README.md

 ## 🛠️ Development Roadmap

-Features
+The project was started in November 2024 and is still at an early stage.
+The optimization is expected to be ready by March 2025, at the end of the student project.
+The developments might be continued afterward.

+Features:
 - [x] Center of buoyancy computation
 - [x] Vertical equilibrium
-- [ ] Placement of center of gravity
+- [x] Placement of center of gravity
-- [ ] Righting arm (GZ) curve computation
+- [ ] Righting arm (GZ) computation
+- [ ] GZ curve computation
 - [ ] Research of equilibrium points
-- [ ] Metacentric height computation at equilibrium points using flotation
+- [ ] Metacentric height computation at equilibrium points using waterplane
 - [ ] Optimized additional low density static superstructure to enable self-righting
 - [ ] Optimized high density static keel to enable self-righting

-Geometry supported
+Supported geometries:
 - [x] single 2D convex polygon
 - [ ] multiple 2D convex polygons
 - [ ] 2D convex polygons with closed holes (free surface effect)